Ectario/DamnVulnDefi/test/naive-receiver/Notes.md

 The point:
 If the msg.sender is the trustedForwarder and the msg.data length is at least 20 bytes, it extracts the actual sender’s address from the last 20 bytes of msg.data.
-So it seems we will be able to request a the deployer to withdraw.
+So it seems we will be able to request as the deployer to withdraw.

-**EDIT: wtf did i think, we can't manipulate the last 20 bytes since it's the forwarder who append it, confusion between "first" and "last" item...**
+**EDIT: wtf did i think, we can't manipulate the last 20 bytes since it's the forwarder who append it...**
+**EDIT 2: IT IS POSSIBLE!
+I WAS RIGHT!
+The forwarder X _msgSender() security check only applies to direct calls from execute, not to multicall, which can be manipulated to set the sender to any address we choose**

 In `BasicForwarder.sol`: